bawa-hub/operating-systems/linux/_0_notes/directory_structure.md

 # /

-root directory of the entire filesystem heirarchy, e everything is nested under this directory.
+root directory of the entire filesystem heirarchy, everything is nested under this directory.

 # ls -l /